mcholismalik/test-practical-devsecops/README.md

 ## Architecture
 ![Screenshot](assets/1.png)
-This project built in clean architecture that contains :
+This boilerplate built in clean architecture that contains :
 1. Factory
 2. Middleware
 3. Handler